The Sarah Jane Adventures

 Warriors Of Kudlak by Phil Gladwin, directed by Charles Martin

-Lance, a classmate of Maria, Luke and Clyde's, goes missing following a visit to Combat 3000, a popular new laser tag-like facility.
-Investigating, Sarah discovers that there have in fact been a number of disappearances associated with Combat 3000 locations across the country.
-The abductor is actually the alien General Kudlak, who is using the game arena to identify young people with the greatest aptitude for becoming warriors.
-Unbeknownst to Sarah Jane, Luke and Clyde decide to participate in Combat 3000 -- and soon become Kudlak's latest targets.
+Lance Metcalf, a classmate of Maria, Luke and Clyde's, goes missing following a visit to Combat 3000, a popular new laser tag facility.
+Investigating, Sarah Jane discovers that there have actually been a number of disappearances associated with Combat 3000 locations across the country.
+The abductor is the alien General Kudlak, who is using the game arena to identify young people with the greatest aptitude for becoming warriors.
+Unbeknownst to Sarah Jane, however, Luke and Clyde decide to participate in Combat 3000 -- and they soon become Kudlak's latest targets.

 Whatever Happened To Sarah Jane?